instantiator/blog-source/blog-site/content/post/dcc/index.md

 images: ["dcc-01.png", "dcc-02.png", "dcc-03.png", "dcc-04.png", "dcc-05.png", "dcc-06.png", "dcc-07.png", "dcc-08.png"]
 ---

 _TLDR: I'm enjoying Dungeon Crawler Carl.
 It's amusing and poignant.
-It has several themes, they're layered, and it takes a while for them all to warm up._
+It has several themes, they're layered, and it takes a while for them all to warm up, but it's worth it._

 # Dungeon Crawler Carl